YASHANAND23IITKGP/Combining-Hough-Transform-with-Contour-Tracing-for-Enhanced-Image-Processing/README.md

 ## Our Proposed Method

-This algorithm leverages an enhanced Hough transform, optimizing the classic approach by incorporating insights from a contour tracing technique known as the Moore-Neighbor algorithm.
-Departing from the conventional method of generating all potential lines for each edge map pixel, this approach selectively computes lines that genuinely pertain to the image.
+This algorithm leverages an enhanced Hough transform, optimizing the classic approach by incorporating insights from a contour tracing technique known as the Moore-Neighbor algorithm (https://en.wikipedia.org/wiki/Moore_neighborhood)_.<br> Departing from the conventional method of generating all potential lines for each edge map pixel, this approach selectively computes lines that genuinely pertain to the image.

 The objective is to streamline the process and focus computational efforts on lines with significant relevance to the given image.